-At Garrick Green we want every member of the school community to feel valued and respected and to behave in a considerate and respectful way towards others.
+At Lodge Lane we want every member of the school community to feel valued and respected and to behave in a considerate and respectful way towards others.

 We want to help our children to grow in a safe, secure and attractive environment, and to become positive, responsible and increasingly independent members of the school and the wider community.
-Our Behaviour and Emotional Regulation Policy is designed to ensure that our school vision 'Learn to be happy, be happy to learn' is embedded in everything that we do.
-Emotional wellbeing and self-regulation strategies to improve children's behaviour, self-esteem and and their ability to learn are central to this.
+Our Behaviour and Emotional Regulation Policy is designed to ensure that our school values: kindness, teamwork, challenge, respect, perseverance and curiosity are embedded in everything that we do.
+Emotional wellbeing and self-regulation strategies to improve children's behaviour, self-esteem and their ability to learn are central to this.